GULLET or Gullett? Having grown up seeing the

 fronting South Crofts.

-the old house was extended at the back - and in a very clever way which
+two houses, renovated, remain, No 17 was extended at the back - and in a very clever way which

 means that the extension looks like a separate building when seen from The